juliaguardiani/Storytelling_Data_Visualization_on_Exchange_Rates/README.md

 ~~~

 <img width="792" alt="Captura de Tela 2021-11-28 às 19 49 43" src="https://user-images.githubusercontent.com/27768375/143789461-d73e5147-73af-472a-83f9-f3603e77e786.png">
-- Note: At this point our extension begins.
-In the original guided project there is no analysis for the period of President Biden's government

 ### Based on the production ready code methods provided in [Production_Ready_Code.ipynb](https://github.com/ivanovitchm/mlops/blob/main/week_04/Production_Ready_Code.ipynb), we made use of try and except to avoid breaks in code execution due to misuse in data manipulation.